UdithaM/find-matching-control-regions/README.md

 --------Get Control Regions For CoRSIV Regions--------

 positional arguments:
   Annotation_File       Path to annotation file (CSV) for a given chromosome.
+Columns of annotation file should be Bin Name,CpG Count, ... and should be in 1-based coordinates.
+Values in the column 'Bin Name' should be in 'chrX_<ENDING_COORDINATE_OF_BIN>' format. (ex: chr21_4300)
   Annotation_File_Bin_Size
                         Bin Size of the annotation file provided. ( ex: 100, 200) CoRSIV_File           Path to CoRSIV file (CSV) for a given chromosome.
-Columns of CoRSIV file should be file chr, start, end, cpg_count, id, ... and should be in 1-based coordinates
+Columns of CoRSIV file should be chr, start, end, cpg_count, id, ... and should be in 1-based coordinates
   Chromosome            Chromosome in the format chrx.
   Output_File           Path of the output file containing control regions.